titorivera0707/Refactor/README.md

 ### Description

 * Horiseon is a company dedicated to helping businesses survive and thrive in a competitive market.
 We started this company in 2019, and since then we have helped over 20 small businesses expand their brand name and image.
+We have made our services much more affordable ever since the beggining of the pandemic.
+Small businesses have been hit especially hard during these tough times and we are here to help bring in any income.
+I learned that there are a lot of businesses that don't have an online presence because they have always counted on word of mouth as their form of advertisement.
+We think that our company stands out from all the rest because we have a motivation for helping people and businesses grow during these tough times.

 ### Code Style